ansin218/hugo-blog/content/today-i-learned.md

 description: "Today I Learned (TIL) - Inspired by a subreddit."
 ---

 Inspired by the subreddit [Today I Learned](https://www.reddit.com/r/todayilearned/), I made it a point to learn something every day and share it with the readers of my blog.
-Treat yourself to more knowledge at <a href="https://www.kanchalonka.com/til/" target="_blank">Kancha Lonka</a>, a blog run by my friend, Sukanya.

 To keep the list short, only posts from the last three months will be visible on this page.

 ### February 2021

+15.02.2020: <a href = "https://qr.ae/pNBgUs" target = "_blank">The Green Boots on Mt.
+Everest</a><br>
 14.02.2020: <a href = "https://en.wikipedia.org/wiki/Diana_Nyad" target = "_blank">Diana Nyad - The first person to swim from Cuba to Florida</a><br>
 13.02.2020: <a href = "https://medium.com/history-of-yesterday/filipino-holocaust-in-the-hands-of-the-americans-6457a9647d2e" target = "_blank">The Balangiga genocide</a><br>
 12.02.2020: <a href = "https://finshots.in/infographic/indias-stock-market-is-now-the-7th-largest-globally/" target = "_blank">World's largest stock markets</a><br>